Understanding Your Unique Past

 I'm Charisse, your online therapist.

-I’ve been a therapist for 17 years and in a relationship for 14, and I know very well the traps we inevitably fall into.
+I’ve been a therapist for over 20 years and in a relationship for over 15, and I know very well the traps we inevitably fall into.
 I’ve consolidated all my experience and every single tool and strategy that’s helped my clients overcome what was keeping them stuck, and put it ALL into these online teachings.
 I want to take away your confusion and show you just how much power you really have in relationships.

 Relationship History Workbook Download